Furnyr/Dissonity/CONTRIBUTING.md

 ---

-It's important to keep in mind that version 2 is currently in alpha, so the codebase is very prone to big changes.
+It's important to keep in mind that version 2 is currently in beta, so the codebase is still prone to changes.

 We try to keep the [Wiki documentation](https://github.com/Furnyr/Dissonity/wiki) up to date for contributors, although the more experimental features are not so well documented: